-Chemical, Physical & Mathematical Sciences e.g. chemistry, physics, mathematics, applied mathematics, geology, engineering, computer programming, meteorology, astronomy.
-Getting started If you're wondering why you should get involved, here are just some of the benefits:
+Chemical, Physical & Mathematical Sciences

+e.g. chemistry, physics, mathematics, applied mathematics, geology, engineering, computer programming, meteorology, astronomy.

+~Subject to change

+Why get involved in BTYSTE?

+Check out these benefits:

-Getting the chance to represent your school/town at BTYSTE is a real privilege and an experience you will never forget.
-Plus, if you're lucky enough to win, you'll go on to represent the competition at the European Union Contest for Young Scientists.
+Do you want to get the chance to represent your school/town at BTYSTE?
+It is a real is a privilege and an experience you will never forget.

+What about the prizes?

-Although a love for science and technology lies at the heart of all the entries, we're sure everyone also has an eye on the prizes!
-There are over 200 prizes to be won, including the prestigious BT Young Scientist & Technologist of the Year Award which comes with a cash prize of £7,500 / £6,750.
+There are well over 200 prizes to be won, including the prestigious BT Young Scientist & Technologist of the Year Award which comes with a cash prize of &7,500 / £6,750.
+Plus, if you're lucky enough to win, you'll get to represent the competition at the European Union Contest for Young Scientists.

-It's a brilliant extra-curricular activity to put on your CV or university application.
-It shows a real passion for science, maths, an ability to think for yourself along with time management and communication skills.
+It's a brilliant extra-curricular activity to add to your CV or university application.
+It shows a real passion for science, technology, engineering and maths (STEM) and shows you have the drive and ability to think for yourself.
+It also helps develop amazing research, communication and time management skills.